ethereum/pyrlp/docs/api.rst

    A sedes object for textual data using UTF-8.

+.. data:: rlp.sedes.raw

+   A sedes that does nothing.
+Thus, it can serialize everything that can be directly encoded in RLP.
+This sedes can be used as a placeholder when deserializing larger structures.

 .. data:: rlp.sedes.sedes_list

    A list of sedes objects that is passed to :func:`rlp.infer_sedes` by